git-yuliang/CHILI-ETC/README.md

 # CHILI-ETC
-CHILI-ETC
+CHILI-Exposure Time Calculator, ETC
-This code is used for setting the chili-etc parameters. by YuLiang yuliang@shao.ac.cn
+This code is used for setting the CHILI exposure time parameters. by YuLiang yuliang@shao.ac.cn